Oasisforhaanee/Oasisforhaanee.github.io/_posts/2026-07-12-schrodinger-equation.md

 canonicalURL: "https://blog.naver.com/kkul20235/224343743129"
 ---

-Hello everyone, it's been a while.
-Surprisingly, it's already been a month since I was discharged from military service.
-Life after discharge is absolute heaven.
-Yahoo~

-Anyway, since being discharged I've been steadily self-studying quantum mechanics, and it's no easy task.
-I'm not always sure whether I truly understand it or am just pretending to.
-So I thought I'd write things down to check whether I actually understand.
-In this post, I'll cover the Schrödinger equation.

 Anyone who has studied the Schrödinger equation will be most familiar with this one.
 This is the **time-independent Schrödinger equation**:

 $$-\frac{\hbar^2}{2m}\frac{d^2\psi(x)}{dx^2}+V(x)\psi(x)=E\psi(x)$$